expo/appjs25-eas-update-workshop-lessons/02b-configure-app-namespace.md

 +      backgroundColor: appVariant === "development" ? "#FFFFFF" : "#7bd4d6",
 +    },
 ```

+6b.
+From the `files` folder, take `preview-icon.png` and copy it to `assets/images/preview-icon.png`.

 7. Remove the `icon` and `android.adaptiveIcon.backgroundColor` from your `app.json`: